Cory-DeDell/NBA-Play-By-Play-Kaggle/README.md

 in a given game and reassigning the jump ball players to the correct home/away column.

 # First basket and tipoff filter
-NBA_Data_FB_tipoff_Filter.py takes the play-by-play data and returns a dataframe that contains all of the first basket plays along with the tipoff play info (in a single row for a given game).
-You can also choose to get a dataframe that inlcudes only the first basket plays without the tipoff info.
+NBA_Data_FB_tipoff_Filter.py takes the raw play-by-play data and returns a dataframe that contains all of the first basket plays along with the tipoff play info (merged into a single row for a given game).
+You can also choose to return a dataframe that inlcudes only the first basket plays without tipoff data.

 # First basket data exploration
 NBA_First_Basket_Analysis.ipynb performs some data exploration tasks and creates visualizations of the data